Vision / Mission

 Local fixer for foreign film teams

-If you are coming as a group, and need assistance with transport, accommodation, local knowledge, Immigration reporting, guides, catering, sightseeing etc, Kalimantan Tour Destinations can be of assistance.
+If you are coming as a group, and need assistance with transportation, accommodation, local knowledge, Immigration reporting, guides, catering, sightseeing etc, Kalimantan Tour Destinations can be of assistance.
 We have experience with film teams and other groups from around the world since 2002.
 Clients have included BBC, NZNH filming for Animal Planet, Al Jazeera, ABC Australia, Ambassadorial delegations and the Dutch Minister of Development.

 Daily fixing and logistics services